Learning About How to Use a Urinal

 Using a urinal: Overview

-If the person you're caring for is not able to leave their bed to go to the bathroom, they may need to use a urinal.
-A urinal is a container used to collect urine.
-It is shaped to fit either a man or a woman.
-But some women might find it easier to use a bedpan.
+If the person you're caring for is not able to leave their bed to use the toilet, they may need to use a urinal.
+A urinal is a container used to collect urine and is made for either male or female anatomy.
+But some people might find it easier to use a bedpan.

 If you are helping someone with a urinal, try to be relaxed.
-Helping with a urinal can be embarrassing for both of you.
-This may be especially true if you are caring for someone of the opposite sex.
 If you are calm and don't seem embarrassed, the person may feel more comfortable.

 Where can you learn more?